tsotne01/tsotne01/README.md

-<h3 align="left">Hi 👋!
+<h3 align="center">Hi 👋!
 My name is tsotne and I'm a beginner front-end dev from georgia.</h3>

 ###